Influencer Marketing 101

 Set Aside a Place to Document Influencer Outreach

-Building an influencer database is an awesome way to organize your contacts and campaigns.
+Building an influencer database can be a smart way to organize your contacts on a small scale.

 But don’t neglect the importance of consistently adding creators to your roster.

 As you continue finding new influencers, make sure to include them as part of your database.
-Cycling in new talent alongside existing creators is a smart move.
+Cycling in new talent alongside existing creators makes sense.
 This guarantees that your campaigns feel exciting as you tap into your new creators’ fresh ideas.

-Maintaining an influencer database is definitely a balancing act, though.
+Of course, maintaining an influencer database is a long-term balancing act that can get pretty overwhelming.
 Be careful not to get so hung up on adding new talent that you neglect your existing brand ambassadors.
 Maintaining ongoing, professional relationships with influencers is crucial.

 That’s because long-term influencers are invaluable to brands.
 The longer a creator works with you, the better they can represent your company and convey your value proposition.

-Also, consider how new and existing influencers with small audiences now could potentially see a surge of followers in the near future.
-An influencer tracking spreadsheet can help you monitor all of the above.
+Also, consider how new and existing influencers with small audiences now could see a surge of followers in the near future.
+An influencer tracking spreadsheet can record these details.

 Does Your Company Really Need an Influencer Database?